Agim Canaj

 Agim Canaj (born 14 July 1962) is an Albanian football coach and former international player.
-As of March 2019, he is coaching Vllaznia Shkodër.
+He is the manager of Korabi.

 Club career

-As a player, he played with Dinamo Tirana in the European Cup Winners' Cup 1989–90.
+As a player, Canaj played with Dinamo Tirana as a defender in the European Cup Winners' Cup 1989–90.
 A soon as Albanians were free to leave the country after the end of the communist era, Canaj moved abroad to play alongside compatriot Arbën Minga in Romania for FC Brașov.

 International career

 Canaj made his debut for Albania in a March 1991 UEFA Euro 1992 qualification match against France, which remained his only cap.

 Managerial career

-As a manager, he led Vllaznia Shkodër into the 2nd qualifying round of UEFA Cup 2008–09, losing to S.S.C.
+As a manager, Canaj led Vllaznia Shkodër into the 2nd qualifying round of the UEFA Cup 2008–09, losing to S.S.C.
 Napoli.
-In summer 2015 he was named coach of Bylis Ballsh for the third time.
+In the summer of 2015 he was named coach of Bylis Ballsh for the third time.